 Determine relevant analytical axes

-Segmentation allows you to enrich your data and compare your KPIs (MRR, churn, LTV, etc.) by relevant sub-groups.
+Segmentation lets you enrich your data and compare your KPIs (MRR, churn, LTV, etc.) across relevant subgroups.
 But which axes should you create and analyze first?
 Here is a practical guide to help you choose the most useful dimensions.

 1. The most common segmentation axes

 These axes are automatically available because they come from your billing data.
-However, they may require some cleaning (standardizing product, plan or country labels) or grouping (e.g., merging several variants under a single category).
+They may, however, require some cleaning (standardizing product, plan or country labels) or grouping (e.g., merging several variants under a single category).

-• Pricing plans : compare the performance of your offers (monthly vs annual, premium vs basic), track churn or check if some plans are under-monetized.
-Example : notice that the monthly Standard plan has higher churn than the Annual Pro, but generates more expansions.
+Pricing plans : compare the performance of your offers (monthly vs annual, premium vs basic), monitor churn, or check if some plans are under-monetized.
+Example : notice that the monthly Standard plan has higher churn than the Annual Pro, but it generates more expansions.

-• Geography : available via billing addresses, with the ability to group by regions.
+Geography : available via billing addresses, with the possibility to group by regions.
 Example : discover that your North American customers have an ARPU 30% higher than European customers.

-• Time cohorts : created automatically based on acquisition date, they allow you to track retention, churn or expansion over time.
+Time cohorts : created automatically according to acquisition date, they allow tracking retention, churn, or expansion over time.
 Example : observe that customers acquired in Q1 2023 have better retention than those acquired in Q3 2023.

 b.
 Axes to enrich